 - PERFECT FOR PICKY EATERS: Uniform pellets prevent selective feeding

 - FORTIFIED FOOD: Fortified with vitamins and minerals for optimum health

 - VETERINARIAN RECOMMENDED: Formulated with the guidance of top veterinarians and nutritionists

 Last update on 2023-03-23 / Affiliate links / Images from Amazon Product Advertising API

 What Is Fennel?

-The color of a fennel plant is green and white having yellow flowers and feathery leaves.
+Foeniculum vulgare (fennel) is a flowering plant that comes from the carrot family.
+The color of a fennel plant is green and white with yellow flowers and feathery leaves.

 Why Feed Fennel To Your Guinea Pigs?